 All in all, this case just gets more and more confusing the deeper you dig.
 In part because so many of the articles tell differing versions of events.
 This could be because the person they’re interviewing keeps changing their story, but it’s very frustrating to sort through.
 I can only imagine how LE must feel about it.
 Over the lifespan of this case, there has only been one person of interest mentioned: Judy Moore.
 Now, I’m not saying that I think she harmed Kelly, but I do think there’s more than meets the eye to this story.

 I would like to know if anyone else actually saw Kelly on the day he was reported missing, and when I say that, I mean actual verifiable eyewitness sightings.
 Not people that Judy is saying she talked to that claimed to have seen him.

 Was there anyone else at the home at the time Kelly went missing?
 Where was her live-in boyfriend at the time?
 Why wasn’t she allowed to use the phone during an emergency?
 Was that story ever verified by LE?
 Why didn’t she just go to another neighbor and use their phone?

 Statistically speaking, only one percent of abductions are non-familial.
-I’m not sure what evidence contributed to Kelly being listed as such, but I’m going to assume it was due to Judy’s statements at the time of his entry into NCMEC.
-However, I’m inclined to believe that he wasn’t abducted at all, and I believe someone knows exactly what happened to him, as well as where he is.
+I’m not sure what evidence contributed to Kelly being listed as such.
+Regardless of this, someone knows exactly what happened to him, as well as where he is.